 Stephen has a science degree with a major in physics, an arts degree with majors in English Literature and History and Philosophy of Science and a Graduate Diploma in Science Communication.
 Katy is ...

-The newly discovered fossils, dating back to roughly 5 million years ago, could have implications for human bipedalism, researchers say. reading time 3 minutes Paleontologists recently revisited a ...
+The newly discovered fossils, dating back to roughly 5 million years ago, could have implications for human bipedalism, researchers say.
+Reading time 3 minutes Paleontologists recently revisited a ...

 A new study investigates how an extinct, carnivorous marsupial relative with canines so large they extended across the top of its skull could hunt effectively despite having wide-set eyes, like a cow ...